Paul Allen: Largest art auction ever to sell Microsoft co-founder's $1bn collection

 The collection "reflects the diversity of his interests, with their own mystique and beauty", said Jody Allen, Mr Allen's sister, the executor of the estate.

-Mr Allen left Microsoft in 1983 due to health problems and a deteriorating relationship with his co-founder Bill Gates - who stepped down as CEO in 2000.
+His relationship with co-founder Bill Gates had also deteriorated, but would improve later in his life.
+He remained on the company's board until 2000.

+Mr Allen was successfully treated for his cancer, and founded a private company with his sister Jody, Vulcan Inc, which managed his business and philanthropy.
+He had a multi-billion dollar investment portfolio, including continuing to own shares in Microsoft.

 In 2010 he pledged to leave the majority of his fortune to charity after his death.
-At the time he was the 37th richest man in the world according to Forbes magazine.
+At the time he was the 37th richest man in the world according to Forbes magazine, with an estimated $13.5bn (then £8.8bn).

-He died in 2018 from complications of non-Hodgkin's lymphoma, after previously being successfully treated for the disease.
+He was treated for non-Hodgkin lymphoma in 2009, but it returned, and in 2018 he died from complications of the disease.